terrymafura/hackernews-clone/README.md

 # A hackernews clone built using React, Apollo + GraphQL

-This project was built as part of the How To GraphQL tutorial [React & Apollo Tutorial](https://www.howtographql.com/react-apollo/0-introduction/)
+I am building this project as part of the How To GraphQL tutorial [React & Apollo Tutorial](https://www.howtographql.com/react-apollo/0-introduction/)

 ## How to use it